February 13

 Sunday School Games Bible lesson Games for review Sticky Note Connect 4 Classroom Review Game

-4. Sticky Note Connect 4 Sunday School Game
+5. Sticky Note Connect 4 Sunday School Games

 Ages: Preschool and up

 To Play: Ask your students questions.
-When someone answers a question correctly, they may come to the front and “punch” the paper tissue on one cup and get the prize on the inside.
+When someone answers a question correctly, they may come to the front and “punch” the paper tissue on one cup to get the prize on the inside.

 Sunday School Games Bible lesson Games for review Trash Can Basketball Classroom Review Game for Kids